Profiles catalog

 Selecting a service in the Profiles tab opens a dedicated drilldown for that service.

-- Two cards at the top show the available profile types:
+- Two cards at the top show the available profile types, each with a variant dropdown:

-- Selecting a card switches the Profile usage card below to that profile type.
+- Selecting an option switches the Profile usage card below to that profile type.
 The selection persists in the URL across explorer and comparison modes.

 - The Profile usage card adapts to the selected type:

-- CPU — Metrics chart titled CPU Cores, with a Cores / Time unit toggle.
+- CPU and Wall: Metrics chart titled CPU Cores, with a Cores / Time unit toggle.
 Flame graph Color by option: Total CPU time.

 - Below the chart, the Profiles section offers split, flame, and table view modes, plus a Color by dropdown to recolor the flame graph.